difference between meteors and meteorites

 2. Formation and Origin

 Meteors originate from meteoroids, which can be fragments of comets, asteroids, or other celestial bodies.
-When these meteoroids enter the Earth’s atmosphere, they encounter intense friction, causing them to heat up and produce a bright trail of light.
+When these meteoroids enter the Earth’s atmosphere, they encounter intense friction, causing them to heat up and produce a bright light trail.

 3. Characteristics